-A baby bath tub filled with 2-3 inches of comfortably warm water, Washclothes, baby shampoo and soap, hooded towel, nappy cream, clean clothes and nappy.
+A baby bathtub filled with 2-3 inches of comfortably warm water, Washcloths, baby shampoo and soap, hooded towel, nappy cream, clean clothes and nappy.

 2) After undressing the baby completely gently slip the baby into the bath all the while holding on securely and providing support to the baby’s head.
-I recommend using a tub which provides for a neck and head support like the OK Baby ONDA Evolution Bath which I used for my daughter.
+I recommend using a tub that provides for neck and head support like the OK Baby ONDA Evolution Bath which I used for my daughter.
 It is dual-anatomically shaped to provide support for even 0-6 month’s babies.
-It also has a rubber molded seat with a non-slip surface.
-This basically leaves both your hands free and you can comfortably bathe the baby.
+It also has a rubber moulded seat with a non-slip surface.
+This basically leaves both your hands-free and you can comfortably bathe the baby.

 5) After wrapping in the towel, pat dry the baby and dress.

 6) MOST IMPORTANTLY NEVER EVER LEAVE YOUR BABY UNATTENDED IN THE BATHTUB EVEN FOR A SECOND, SO MAKE SURE THAT EVERYTHING YOU NEED IS AT HAND.

 INDIANA’S PICKS FOR A FUN-FILLED BATH TIME

 4. A personalised hooded towel from

 5. Shampoo from All We Know the range of Mothercare

 6. OK Baby ONDA Evolution bathtub

 Some tips for making bath time more enjoyable for you and the baby: